 Please note that we are using the same stack implementation for an array of type TeslaModelS

 .
-Generics coupled with interfaces is a powerful tool in TypeScript.
+Using generics with interfaces in TypeScript is a powerful feature.

-TypeScript does a great job in handling the weird parts of JavaScript.
-However, the browser doesn’t understand TypeScript and so it has to be compiled down to JavaScript.
+TypeScript does a great job of handling the weird parts of JavaScript.
+However, the browser doesn’t understand TypeScript so it has to be compiled down to JavaScript.

 The TypeScript compiler compiles the above TeslaModelSPrototype